mkostrun/UBASIC-PLUS/README.md

 flag has been set, it immediately resets it so the subsequent calls will return 0 until the flag is set again externally.

+  Importantly, while waiting for the flag, the microcontrolled does not sit inside the interpreter.

 - *aread_conf(duration,nreads), i = aread(channel)*

   Read input from analog channels 0:18 from the microcontroller.
 The pin assignments of